Collecting heap usage statistics

 Discussion

-With IAR Embedded Workbench for ARM version 6.60 and later, you can collect heap usage statistics by using the function call:
+With IAR Embedded Workbench for ARM version 6.60 and later, you can collect heap usage statistic.
+That is, becoming able to track the amount of memory used by malloc and similar functions

 __iar_dlmallinfo()